basp-group/SARA-CALIB-realdata/README.md

 **External lib requirement:**
 1. Non-Uniform FFT (Fessler et al. 2003): The needed files are included in the source code (*./lib/lib_external/*).
 The full toolbox can be found at http://web.eecs.umich.edu/~fessler/irt/fessler.tgz.
 2. Pyxis library can be used to generate the *.mat* files of data and observations specs.
 The library can be found at https://github.com/ska-sa/pyxis.
-The script used to generate the *.mat* files are in *./pyxis/* .
+The script used to generate the *.mat* files is in *./pyxis/* .

 **Associated paper:**